Julius Waweru Karangi

-Julius Waweru Karangi (born 28 April 1951) is a retired military officer from Kenya who was Chief of the General Staff of the Kenya Defence Forces from 2011 until 2015.
+Julius Wawerū Karangi (born 28 April 1951) is a retired Kenyan military officer who was Chief of the General Staff of the Kenya Defence Forces from 2011 until 2015.

 Military career

 Julius Karangi joined the Kenya Air Force in 1973.
 He trained as a cadet in the United Kingdom and was commissioned as an officer in 1974.
 He qualified as a flight navigator in October 1975 and was assigned to the Flying Wing of the Kenya Air Force.